 In a BRP-TX PPDU, the transmitter may change the TX AWV configuration at the beginning of each AGC subfield.
 Any transmit signal transients that occur due to this TX AWV configuration change shall completely settle by the end of the first Ga64 or Gb64 subsequence.
 The set of AWVs used for the AGC subfields should be the same as that used for the TRN-T subfields.
-In a BRP-RX PPDU, the transmitter shall use the same TX AWV as in the preamble and data fields of the packet.
+In a BRP-RX PPDU, the transmitter shall use the same TX AWV as in the preamble and data fields of the PPDU.

 P3104L27

-In a BRP-RX PPDU, all of the TRN and CE subfields are transmitted using the same AWV as the preamble and data field of the packet.
-In a BRP-TX PPDU, the CE subfield shall be transmitted using the same AWV as the preamble and data field of the packet.
+In a BRP-RX PPDU, all of the TRN and CE subfields are transmitted using the same AWV as the preamble and data field of the PPDU.
+In a BRP-TX PPDU, the CE subfield shall be transmitted using the same AWV as the preamble and data field of the PPDU.
 In a BRP-TX PPDU, the transmitter may change AWV at the beginning of each TRN subfield.
 Any transmit signal transients that occur due to TX AWV configuration changes at the beginning of TRN subfields shall settle by the end of the first 64 samples of the subfield

 Clause 21 (and later if same)